bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

 ```
 ,my_module,my_workspace
-,my_protobuf,@protobuf~3.19.2
+,my_protobuf,protobuf~3.19.2
 ,my_workspace,my_workspace
+protobuf~3.19.2,protobuf,protobuf~3.19.2
 ```

-* The manifest contains the canonical repository name for the workspace and module name since `//:some_tool` has a data dependency on `//:data.txt` and a direct dependency on a runfiles library.
+* The manifest contains the mapping to the canonical repository name for the workspace and module name since `//:some_tool` has a data dependency on `//:data.txt` and a direct dependency on a runfiles library.
+* The manifest contains the mapping of `my_protobuf` (used by the main module) to the canonical repository name for protobuf since `//:some_tool` has a data dependency on `@@protobuf~3.19.2//:protoc`.
-* The manifest contains the canonical repository name for protobuf since `//:some_tool` has a data dependency on `@my_protobuf//:protoc` and a direct dependency on a runfiles library.
+* The manifest contains the mapping of `protobuf` (used by the protobuf module) to the canonical repository name for protobuf since `//:some_tool` has a data dependency on `@@protobuf~3.19.2//:protoc`.
-* The manifest does *not* contain any entries where `C` is `@protobuf~3.19.2` since the `//:protoc` target does not transitively depend on a runfiles library.
+* The manifest does *not* contain any entries where `C` is `rules_go~0.33.0` since `rules_go` does not contribute a target to the transitive closure of `//:some_tool`.
-* The manifest does *not* contain any entries referencing `rules_go`, even though the main module depends on it. `rules_go` neither contributes any runfiles to `//:some_tool` nor any target that depends on a runfiles library.
+* The manifest does *not* contain any entries where `C` is `bazel_tools` since `bazel_tools` does not depend on any module providing runfiles (`protobuf` or the main module).
-* The manifest does *not* contain any entries where `repo_mapping(C, A)` is `bazel_tool` since the target does not include any runfiles from that repository.
+* The manifest does *not* contain any entries where `repo_mapping(C, A)` is `rules_go~0.33.0` or `bazel_tools` since these repositories do not contribute runfiles to the transitive closure of `//:some_tool`.

-If a module `other_module` depends on `my_module` and contains a target that depends on `@my_module//:some_tool`, then that target's repository mapping manifest would contain the following lines (among others):
+If a module `other_module` depends on `my_module` and contains a target that depends on `@@my_module~1.2.3//:some_tool`, then that target's repository mapping manifest would contain the following lines (among others):

 ```
-@my_module~1.2.3,my_module,@my_module~1.2.3
-@my_module~1.2.3,my_protobuf,@protobuf~3.19.2
+my_module~1.2.3,my_module,my_module~1.2.3
+my_module~1.2.3,my_protobuf,protobuf~3.19.2
+protobuf~3.19.2,protobuf,protobuf~3.19.2
 ```

 ### Implementation details

-- Add a new field to `RunfilesProvider` to track the `RepositoryName` and `RepositoryMapping` of transitive dependencies of a given target that directly depend on a runfiles library.
+- Add a new field to `RunfilesProvider` to track the `RepositoryName` and `RepositoryMapping` of transitive dependencies of a given target.
-- When creating an instance of `RunfilesProvider`, collect this information for all non-implicit, non-tool dependencies and add the `RepositoryName` and `RepositoryMapping` of the current target if any such dependency advertises `RunfilesLibraryInfo`.
+- When creating an instance of `RunfilesProvider`, collect this information for all non-tool dependencies and add the `RepositoryName` and `RepositoryMapping` of the current target.
   This is very similar to the logic in [`InstrumentedFilesCollector#forwardAll`], which forwards information about source files instrumented for coverage.
-  Note that this means that custom rules that never call `ctx.runfiles` but instead forward the runfiles from a dependency will not be accounted for if they also depend on a target advertising `RunfilesLibraryInfo`.
-  This is considered acceptable as the alternative would be to add an entirely new provider and forcibly populate it in `RuleConfiguredTargetBuilder` for something that is a very pathological edge case.
+  Toolchain dependencies built in the target configuration have to be included as well - a language runtime may need to look up runfiles at runtime.
+- Alternatively, use [`RuleConfiguredTargetValue#getTransitivePackagesForPackageRootResolution`](https://github.com/bazelbuild/bazel/blob/72787a1267a6087923aca83bf161f93c0a1323e0/src/main/java/com/google/devtools/build/lib/skyframe/RuleConfiguredTargetValue.java#L44) if available at the right times.
 - Pass the `RepositoryMapping`s to `RunfilesSupport` and let it register a new action that writes the repository mapping manifest for only those repositories that are actually contributing runfiles.
   This requires maintaining the inverse of the mapping `RepositoryMapping` in a `Multimap`: repository mappings are not necessarily injective.
 - Add the repository mapping manifest artifact to the runfiles middleman and the runfiles source manifest.